GeordanKrahn/GitPractice/Lesson2/CoreUsage.md

 - We can remove changes, however this is highly discouraged, as we should want to keep track of every change to our repo.
 - To properly remove a change but still have a history, use the `git rm --cached` command
 - If you have a remote repo set up, you can push your local changes to your remote from this point.
+- If you are using BASH, you will need your `username` and `personal access token` to push.
+- If you are using a tool which allows Github integration (or another remote VCS) you should be signed in. (ex.
+Visual Studio Code)

     ![Git Status](Images/push.PNG)
     - Here we have no remote set up